JarukitMan/tush/README.md

           return acc
       }
       ```
+      The [precendence] number (rank) is an unsigned 8-bit integer.
+Operations with a higher rank will be done before operations with a rank.
       A function has access to any in-scope variables declared before it.\
       Operators can also be shadowed, though an earlier definition will be matched if the input/output types don't match.\
       It follows roughly the same rules as shadowing.\